Coffee-fueled-deadlines/PythonTutorial/README.md

 print(mydict['name']) # You'll see the name value stored in that json file that we saved in the last step
 ```

-  Apologies on the tangent, but I felt that it was relevent while on the topic of dictionaries.